viroulep/viroulep.github.io/about.md

 ## Speedcubing

-Speedcubing is the activity of solving the Rubik's cube (and other twisty puzzles) as fast as possible.
-I started cubing in 2008, and it has been my main hobby ever since !
+Speedcubing is the activity of solving twisty puzzles (such as the Rubik's cube, known as the "3x3") as fast as possible.
+I started cubing in 2008, and it has been my main hobby ever since!

-Luckily, my best official solve during a competition has been recorded, you can check it out [here](https://www.youtube.com/watch?v=KHaellMev1M){:target="_blank"} !
+Luckily, my best official solve during a competition has been recorded, you can check it out [here](https://www.youtube.com/watch?v=KHaellMev1M){:target="_blank"}!

 ### Achievements

-As of today, I attended more than 80 competitions, broke 19 national records, and earned the following 9 national titles for solving different variants of the Rubik's cube :
+As of today, I attended more than 90 competitions in 16 countries, broke 19 national records, and earned the following 9 national titles in various events:

 * 2016 : 3x3 Fewest Moves
 * 2015 : 2x2
-* 2014 : 2x2, 5x5, 6x6, 7x7, Rubik's Clock
+* 2014 : 2x2, 5x5, 6x6, 7x7, Clock
 * 2010 : 2x2
 * 2009 : 5x5